 Ricardo Frasso Jaramillo

 Ricardo Frasso Jaramillo is a writer of poetry and nonfiction.
-His recent work can be found in ZYZZYVA, McSweeney’s Quarterly Concern, The Believer, and The Yale Review, among other venues.
-He has received fellowships from the National Book Critics Circle, The Fulbright Commission, and la Universidad Nacional Autónoma de México (UNAM), where he was previously a Profesor de Asignatura (Lecturer).
-At present, Ricardo is pursuing a PhD in Creative Writing and Literature at the University of Southern California.
-He is at work on a poetry collection, and nonfiction book which is historical in nature.
+His recent work can be found in The Yale Review, ZYZZYVA, The Believer, and McSweeney’s Quarterly Concern, among other venues.
+He has received fellowships from the National Book Critics Circle, The Fulbright Commission, and Brown University.
+At present, Ricardo is finishing a debut book of poems.

 Selected Writing